PreviousView allNext

 Reassess your needs

-Once renovations are complete, it’s wise to reassess the value of your contents and your coverage.
+Once renovations are complete, it’s wise to reassess the value of your home and contents insurance coverage.
 Tools like the Cordell Sum Sure Calculator can help you estimate your home’s current rebuild value, factoring in all your new upgrades.
 Alternatively, you could use a platform like Quashed to compare policies across multiple providers, helping you find the best coverage for your updated needs and potentially saving on rising premiums.
 Quashed makes it easy to manage all your insurance policies in one place, so you have full visibility of your coverage.

 Consider extra options